New Form of 3D-Printed Material Aimed at Lighter, Safer Car Designs and More

 The hybrid design which amalgamated elements of all three typical plate-lattice designs proved to be the most effective in absorbing impacts, with the PP version showing the greatest impact resistance.
 Using a measure known as specific energy absorption, which scientists use to determine a material’s ability to absorb energy relative to its mass, the team found that the PP hybrid plate-lattice could withstand 19.9 joules per gram—reportedly, a superior performance over similarly-designed microarchitected metamaterials based on aluminium.

-Dr Shanmugam Kumar, Reader in Composites and Additive Manufacturing in the University of Glasgow’s James Watt School of Engineering, led the research project.
+Dr Shanmugam Kumar, Leader in Composites and Additive Manufacturing in the University of Glasgow’s James Watt School of Engineering, led the research project.
 The research team also involved mechanical and chemical engineers from Khalifa University in Abu Dhabi and Texas A&M University at College Station in the USA.

 Said Kumar, “This work sits right at the intersection of mechanics and materials.
 The balance between the carbon nanostructure-engineered filaments we’ve developed as a feedstock for 3D printing, and the hybrid composite plate-lattice designs we’ve created, has produced a really exciting result.
 In the pursuit of lightweight engineering, there is a constant hunt for ultra-lightweight materials featuring high performance.
 Our nanoengineered hybrid plate-lattices achieve extraordinary stiffness and strength properties and exhibit superior energy absorption characteristics over similar lattices built with aluminum.
 Advances in 3D printing are making it easier and cheaper than ever to fabricate the kinds of complicated geometries with tailored porosity that underpin our plate-lattice design.
 Manufacture of this kind of design at industrial scales is becoming a real possibility.”